SkylineCommunications/dataminer-docs/connector-help/connector_help/Gamatronic_Power+_SA.md

 The Gamatronic Power+ SA is used to control and manage a standalone online double-conversion UPS.

-With this driver, trending and alarm monitoring are available on a lot of important parameters.
+With this connector, trending and alarm monitoring are available on a lot of important parameters.

 ## About

 This device is used to monitor the status of power supplies.

 All the data is polled by SNMP.
-All parameters from the web interface are available in the driver, except the configuration tab, which is not included because of missing MIB.
+All parameters from the web interface are available in the connector, except the configuration tab, which is not included because of missing MIB.

 ## Installation and configuration

 ### Creation

-This is an SNMP driver.
+This is an SNMP connector.
 The IP has to be configured during creation of the element.

 **SNMP Connection:**